Where does the name "Ulysses" come from?

 The Auckland branch of The Ulysses Club of NZ Inc. covers the area North to the northern shore of the Waitemata Harbour from Devonport to Limeburners Bay (West of Hobsonville) and through to Hobsonville Road, South to Mercer, East to Maungatawhiri and to the coast at Kaiaua.
 We are a Social Club for people who have an interest in motorcycling.
 We welcome anyone wishing to join who is over 40 years old and who holds a motorcycle licence.
 Our rules allow exceptions in special cases.

-Runs are organised for every weekend, with overnight runs and other events arranged occasionally.
+Runs are organised on Tuesdays and Sundays, with overnight runs and other events arranged occasionally.
 Contact the Runs Co-ordinator or see the Runs List for details.
 Out of town members and visitors are always welcome to all runs and events.

-Club Night is the first Monday of every month except January at the Manukau Cruising Club Rooms, Orpheus Place, Onehunga.
-There are good meals for a very reasonable cost, lots of good conversation, raffles (the main prize is a $50.00 voucher for Motomail), at roughly 7:30pm there are general Club announcements and entertainment from our Sheriff.
+Club Night is the first Monday of every month, other than January, at the Manukau Cruising Club Rooms, Orpheus Place, Onehunga.
+There are good meals for a very reasonable cost, lots of good conversation, raffles and at roughly 7:30pm there are general Club announcements and entertainment from our Sheriff.
 Bringing the bike is optional, checking out the bikes in the car park is common (almost compulsory).
-Committee meetings are at the same venue the following Monday.
+Committee meetings are at the same venue a fornight later.

 Our Remembrance Service Event is held the second weekend of each August.
 We meet at Taupo to remember old friends who have passed on.
 There are two main rides, the long ride leaves Auckland Saturday morning and travels to Rotorua (lunch).
 Everyone then meets at the Pohutu Geyserland car park for the Parade Ride to Taupo.
 A Parade Ride around Taupo with Police escort starts at 1:30 from the Taupo Events Centre and the non religious service is held at The Great Lakes Centre, Story Place Taupo at 2:00pm.
 Badges are sold on the day.
 The Saturday night function is held at a venue in Taupo, starting at 8 pm (arranged by Taupo Branch.).
 It is recommended that members make their accommodation bookings early as Taupo can be booked-out with this and other events happening.